donut2008/ModernFlyouts/README.md

 ### Credits

+As taken from the original ModernFlyouts repository:

-First of all, we must thank our good friend **[ADeltaX](https://github.com/ADeltaX/)** for one of his marvelous works **[AudioFlyout](https://github.com/ADeltaX/AudioFlyout)**.
+> First of all, we must thank our good friend **[ADeltaX](https://github.com/ADeltaX/)** for one of his marvelous works **[AudioFlyout](https://github.com/ADeltaX/AudioFlyout)**.
 Since the project was stale for a while and it lacked support for brightness and airplane mode flyouts, this project was born.
 He not only let us use his source code but also helped us improve this app.
 And he still supports us 😄.
 I must admit that this project wouldn't be here *how it is* without **[ADeltaX](https://github.com/ADeltaX/)**.
 Our heartful thanks to him ❤.
+>

-We must also say a big thanks to [our contributors](https://github.com/ModernFlyouts-Community/ModernFlyouts/graphs/contributors) for helping us with some important bug fixes, adding features and localization.
+> We must also say a big thanks to [our contributors](https://github.com/ModernFlyouts-Community/ModernFlyouts/graphs/contributors) for helping us with some important bug fixes, adding features and localization.

-### Our Team
+### OG Team

 - **[ShankarBUS](https://github.com/ShankarBUS/)** - Ex-Maintainer/co-owner & Developer.
 - **[ADeltaX](https://github.com/ADeltaX/)** - Developer of innovative solutions to circumvent microsoft rubbish